This guest contribution was written by Alex Yelenevych, CMO & Co-founder at CodeGym.

 People all around the world are choosing software development as their profession.
 In terms of growth in the number of software developers, the Asia Pacific region shows the strongest development, which is mainly attributed to countries like China and India.
 China is the top nation for annual developer population growth, while India’s pool of programmers is expected to overtake the United States by 2023.

+Backend development, frontend coding, or creative work directly with users, all these aspects are imperative for a solid software product.
 But even this will not be enough, as the number of jobs in the tech industry is growing faster than the developer population.
 The U.S. Bureau of Labor Statistics projected that the number of jobs in computer and information technology occupations in the U.S. would grow 11 percent from 2019 to 2029, much faster than the average for all occupations.

 Also interesting: Here Are 8-Bits of Advice for New Programmers [Video]